-In the last eight years or so, post "credit crunch", most of Stephen's cases have been in the banking and financial services sectors.
-Stephen also has extensive experience of insurance disputes, fraud cases and professional negligence claims.
-As well as straight court cases Stephen has experience of mediations and arbitrations (LCIA, ICC and ad hoc) and he has project-managed several complex cross border disputes, often involving litigation overseas.
-Many of Stephen´s clients operate internationally.
+As well as straight court cases Stephen has extensive experience of mediations and arbitrations (LCIA, ICC and ad hoc) and he has project-managed several complex cross border disputes, often involving litigation overseas.

-As well as heading the teams on many heavyweight commercial litigation cases Stephen co-heads the firm´s Regulatory Investigations Group.
-He has represented senior executives, corporations and financial institutions in connection with a large number of FCA investigations and enforcement cases, and has experience of SEC and US Department of Justice investigations.
-He advises on money laundering and corruption cases and undertakes internal investigations for clients where something has gone wrong.
+In addition to heading the teams on many heavyweight commercial litigation cases Stephen is a member of the firm´s Regulatory Investigations Group.
+He has represented senior executives, corporations and financial institutions in connection with a large number of FCA investigations and enforcement cases.
+He has also undertaken many internal investigations for clients where something has gone wrong.

-representing Kaupthing and Jóhannes Rúnar Jóhannsson in 2 Commercial court cases in which the Tchenguiz brothers are claiming damages of £3 billion for an alleged unlawful conspiracy to mislead the SFO
+- representing Kaupthing and Jóhannes Rúnar Jóhannsson in two Commercial court cases in which the Tchenguiz brothers are claiming damages of £3 billion for an alleged unlawful conspiracy to mislead the SFO;